 What Hours Do Electricians Work?

-If you become an electrician, how many hours per week can you expect to work?
+But let’s get to the real questions: if you become an electrician, how many hours per week can you expect to work?
 What does an electrician work schedule look like?
-Given that the average American now works 47 hours per week, will you end up working more than that, or less than that?
+Will you end up working more than the average American, or less?

 In this post, we'll go over what the average work week looks like for an electrician, along with some factors that sometimes add or subtract from an electrician's work hours.